tahataha005/solaro/readme/readme.md

 >
 > The app can control the items using arduino, and interact with the user when something wrong happens such as consumption peaks.

+### User Stories

+-   As a user, I want to view charging and energy usage of my solar system

+-   As a user, I want to view items consumption which are connected to my solar system

+-   As a user, I want to be informed about anything wrong in my system

 <br><br>

 <img src="./assets/titles/title3.svg"/>